-Find Home Health Agencies Near You
+Find Home Healthcare Agencies Near Me

-What Certified Nursing Aides do
+What Certified Nursing Aides Do

 A certified nurse aide is a caregiver who will come to your home to provide medical care.
 Home health aides and CNAs may also help with other day-to-day care needs, such as bathing, dressing, light housekeeping, or meal preparation.

 Some are also trained to operate and troubleshoot medical equipment, such as home oxygen or ventilators.
 Training and certification requirements for this type of caregiver vary by state, so be sure to ask about each caregiver’s unique qualifications.
 You should expect any home health worker to be supervised by a nurse and to provide care as outlined in your loved one’s home healthcare plan.

-What Physical Therapists and Occupational Therapists do
+What Physical Therapists and Occupational Therapists Do

 After a stroke, fall, broken bone, or serious illness, your loved one will likely need help with movement and muscle strength.
 Your home healthcare agency may send a physical therapist or occupational therapist to your home.
 A physical therapist can help your loved one with overall mobility: walking, getting in and out of bed, sitting, and standing.